Ambassador4ik/JupyterHub-Docker/README.md

 Also, make sure to replace `quick-jpnb-docker` with the name you created whem building image.

 ## Importing notebooks
 To import notebooks, you can simply put them into `/JupyterHub-Docker/notebooks` folder.
-See Development section for info on custom location usage.
+See Manual Install section for info on custom location usage.

 ## Remarks
 The first thing I tried was creating an image from pure Ubuntu, which was not a huge success.
 You can see the results in `/legacy` folder.
 It kind of works, but only in single-user mode (`resque-target` on boot), which is not a good thing at all.